5 of the Best Wi-Fi Routers for Long Range in 2025

 Netgear Nighthawk RAXE300

-• Best For Fiber Optic
+• Best For Vpn

 For high-speed internet across vast areas, the Netgear Nighthawk RAXE300 excels with impressive speeds and expansive coverage, ideal for streaming and gaming.